 “Did anyone ever ask how effective the book is in teaching foreign languages?
 Did anyone ever ask how effective the blackboard is in teaching foreign languages?
 Did anyone ever ask how effective the tape recorder is in teaching foreign languages?
 My personal view is that computers are just another aid and their effectiveness depend on how teachers use them, i.e. in the same way as the book, the blackboard and the tape recorder depend on how teachers use them.

 The right question to ask is: How effective are teachers at using ICT in language teaching?
 No resource, however good, will deliver successful learning outcomes is used inappropriately.
 It is not what ICT can do, but what you can do with ICT.”

 In our case it can be translated to the following statement: language labs are really effective when used appropriately by teachers.
 And to use a wide range of labs’ facilities in an appropriate manner, teachers must be prepared to invest their time in training, class preparation, and new methodologies.

 Even though Davies’ approach seems to be a correct one, one just cannot finish a debate with the sole opinion that the effectiveness of labs depends on how they are used by teachers.

-For the 2nd part of this blog article, we have collected a few ideas, some of them “straight from the horse’s mouth” i.e. end-users, with a hope that they will explain better the benefits of the language lab functionalities (communication and modes of learning) rather than the advantages of a PC lab.
+For the 2nd part of this blog article, we have collected a few ideas, some of them “straight from the horse’s mouth” i.e. end-users and language teachers, with a hope that they will explain better the benefits of the language lab functionalities (communication and modes of learning) rather than the advantages of a PC lab.